 Composite attributes are made up of multiple simple attributes.
 They can be divided into smaller parts, each representing a more detailed aspect of the overall attribute.

-Example: The Address attribute for an employee can be considered a composite attribute.
-It can be broken down into smaller parts, such as Street, City, State, and Zip Code.
+Example: An employee's address can be considered a composite attribute.
+It can be broken down into smaller parts: Street, City, State, and Zip Code.
 For example, an Address might be "123 Main St, Springfield, IL, 62704."

-Composite attributes are useful when you need to store related pieces of information together but still want to access each piece separately.
+Composite attributes are useful when you need to store related information together but still want to access each piece separately.
 They help organize complex data without losing the relationship between the components.

 Single Valued Attributes